If you don’t pay your Council Tax we can issue you with a court summons.

 - Follow the repayment plan detailed on the back of your summons letter or;

-- Work with the us to make an alternative payment arrangement by completing the form below.
+- Work with us to make an alternative payment arrangement by completing the form below.

 Do I have to attend court?